Fajr F.3

 Fajr F.3 (فجر اف.۳) is an Iranian full composite four-seat training/touring aircraft built by Fajr Aviation & Composites Industry.
 First flown in 1995, production commenced in 2001 after the aircraft was certified to JAR-23 standard.
-It has been speculated that it is a copy/modification of the Cirrus SR-20.
+The aircraft was noted by the Experimental Aircraft Association to bear a resemblance to the Cirrus SR20.

 Design and development

 The aircraft features a cantilever low-wing, a single-seat, a four-seat cabin accessed by gull-winged doors, tricycle landing gear and a single engine in tractor configuration.

 The aircraft is made from composite material.
 Its 10.50 m span wing mounts flaps.
 The standard engine used is the 270 hp Lycoming AEIO-540-L185 four-stroke powerplant.